-Skills Organisation Pilots have been established to test new ways to make the VET system more responsive to the skills needs for 3 selected industries.
+Skills Organisation Pilots were established to test new ways to make the VET system more responsive to the skills needs for 3 selected industries.

 This includes identifying skills needs, developing qualifications and improving the quality of training delivery and assessment.
-The pilots have been established in:
+The pilots were established in:

 Government measures to strengthen VET

-The VET sector will play a key role in training new skills, as well as transferring or upskilling existing skills, for the jobs of today and tomorrow.
+The VET sector plays a key role in training new skills, as well as transferring or upskilling existing skills, for the jobs of today and tomorrow.